MicrosoftDocs/dynamics365-guidance/guidance/business-processes/concept-to-market-introduction.md

 ---
-title: Concept to market end-to-end business process for managing service lifecycles
+<title: Introduction to concept to market end-to-end business process
-description: Get introduced to the concept to market end-to-end business process, including an overview of the business process, key benefits, and stakeholders. ms.date: 11/23/2023 ms.topic: conceptual
+description: Get introduced to the concept to market end-to-end business process, including an overview of the business process, key benefits, and stakeholders. ms.date: 04/26/2024 ms.topic: conceptual
 author: rachel-profitt
 ms.author: raprofit